Updated: 13 July 2023

 (And just a polite reminder - dogs must be kept on short leads if you are walking through areas with livestock.)

-Glyn Valley Tramway is definitely somewhere to go and visit but if you're just looking for a walk to take your dogs, we think this is lovely.
+Glyn Valley Tramway is definitely somewhere to go and visit when you stay at one of our North Wales cottages but if you're just looking for a walk to take your dogs, we think this is lovely.
 The total length of the line was 13.3 km with nearly 80% used by passenger trains, the remainder serving a large granite quarry.

 Loggerheads Country Park is located at the base of the stunning Alyn Valley limestone cliffs.
 The limestone rock gives the area its abundance of flora and fauna.
 Footpaths take you on various routes around the park.
 Take in Devil’s Gorge along the north trail or wander south easterly to Moel Findeg Local Nature Reserve.